Skip to content

 Short answers, pulled from the story.

-When did the Gonzaga men's basketball team make its first NCAA tournament appearance?
+When did Gonzaga men's basketball first appear in the NCAA tournament?